 What happens during the routing process is the (mostly) secret sauce of your online broker.
 This is known as “order execution quality,” or how well your broker executes your order to get you the best possible fill price (the net price paid for the shares).
 More specifically, brokers seek to achieve price improvement, which means the order was filled at a price better than the price you saw quoted when you clicked buy.
-I say, “mostly” because the SEC requires each broker to disclose certain routing and execution metrics in two standard quarterly reports: 605 and 606.
+I say, “mostly” because the SEC requires each broker to disclose certain routing and execution metrics in a standard Rule 606 quarterly report.

-Unfortunately, the way 605 and 606 reports are structured, there is no universal metric that can be pulled and used to conduct an apples-to-apples comparison between one broker and another.
+Unfortunately, the way 606 reports are structured, there is no universal metric that can be pulled and used to conduct an apples-to-apples comparison between one broker and another.

 Generating Revenue from PFOF